caltechlibrary/pokapi/README.md

 ## Contributing

-We would be happy to receive your help and participation with enhancing Topi!
+We would be happy to receive your help and participation with enhancing Pokapi!
 Please visit the [guidelines for contributing](CONTRIBUTING.md) for some tips on getting started.

 ## License